Clonidine metabolism in liver

 The proper functioning of the liver is crucial for the metabolism of Clonidine.
 Any liver conditions may affect the metabolism of this drug.

-See also Clonidine under tongue
+See also Clonidine and fainting

 2. Age